Florian-Heringa/crafting-interpreters/plox/README.md

 # Crafting Interpreters (pLox)

-A python implementation of Lox, the language used in Crafting Interpreters by ... to teach how interpreters and compilers work.
+A python implementation of Lox, the language used in Crafting Interpreters to teach how interpreters and compilers work.

 ## Running the interpreter